 Martin Lewis is usually a good source of info at MoneySavingExpert.com and is currently showing interest rates up to 1.9% - but we have no experience of these accounts so cannot actually recommend them ourselves.

 Ratesetter is a 'peer-to-peer' investment platform which connects investors to a portfolio of borrowers (anonymously) to achieve a high return for the investor and a competitive rate for the borrower.
 'Peer-to-peer' investments are not covered by the FSCS but Ratesetter's unique 'Provision Fund' goes some way towards providing a safety net.
 Since starting to trade in 2010 Ratesetter has handled investments totalling over £3.5 Billion without any loss to investors.
 Ratesetter is FCA authorised and regulated.
 However, "Your Capital is at Risk" still applies!

-Read more about Ratesetter then, if you would like to give them a try, use this link and get a £20 bonus if you deposit just £10.
-We'll get a £20 bonus too.
-A 'no-brainer' really!
+Read more about Ratesetter then, if you would like to give them a try, use this referral link and get a £100 bonus if you invest £1000 for a year.
+We'll get a £50 bonus too!

 Living in a fairly remote location, we have come to rely a great deal on home deliveries for food.
 So far, we have used both Sainsbury's and Waitrose and have found them equally reliable.
 Both stock a wide range of organic and fair-trade products.